Welcome to U.S. Xpress!

 We hold orientation sessions twice a week in multiple locations across the country.
 The process consists of a road-driving test, DOT physical, physical standards test, urinalysis, and hair test.
 You will also become familiar with our safety protocol and operation procedures, and complete on-boarding paperwork.

 Orientation lasts three full days, and upon hire, company drivers will be paid between $100 and $104 a day depending on your location.
-We’ll provide lodging, three meals per day and transportation to the orientation site.
+We’ll provide lodging and transportation to the orientation site.
 Please let us know if you need help getting to class.
 We’ll see you soon!

 All CDL drivers must be registered through Clearinghouse per the FMCSA.
 Click the link below to expedite the orientation process!